-Dr. Jayne Tsuchiyama is the founder of Integrated Medicine O‘ahu, an Eastern medicine practice in Honolulu.
+Dr. Jayne Tsuchiyama is the founder of Integrated Medicine O‘ahu, an Eastern medicine practice in Honolulu, and Uncommon Remedy, a self-care brand.
 She is nationally board certified in Oriental medicine, acupuncture and Chinese herbology.

 Jayne believes that a practitioner should not simply manage symptoms, but should help patients treat the root causes of their condition, in order to prevent future recurrences or manifestations of new illness.
 Each treatment is personalized to account for the unique needs of the individual.
 Together with the patient, Jayne investigates the role of all likely causes, including physical, emotional, dietary, environmental, and lifestyle-related factors, and carefully develops an appropriate treatment strategy, including referrals where necessary to the appropriate Western medical professionals.
 She believes that patients today need to understand and take responsibility for their own healthcare, and a staple of her practice is to prescribe mutually agreed wellness assignments.

 Dr Tsuchiyama is the first –and, thus far, the only- acupuncturist in the state of Hawai'i to be awarded a grant by Susan G. Komen.
 Susan G. Komen is the largest breast-cancer organization in the USA.
 Jayne has received multiple Komen grants for her work with low income breast cancer patients.

 Jayne is also the first acupuncturist in the state to conduct a clinical trial in partnership with MD Anderson, Wake Forest University and the University of Hawaii Cancer Research Center.

 Jayne is a frequent guest on TV and has also been featured in print media.